 NB: For a detailed analysis of glycans you must produce a pure antibody sample in at least 500 µg quantities.

-Benefits of HILIC-MS analysis for glycosylation assessment
+Benefits of HILIC-MS analysis for antibody glycosylation assessment

 The workflow provides a reproducible, accurate, sensitive and fast glycan assessment.
 Therefore, it is very useful for routinely monitoring of critical glycoforms.
 This also includes those of low abundance at intact protein, subunits, peptides, and glycan levels.

-Need help with your antibody analysis?
+Need help with your antibody characterization?